JJMcM/bookish-chainsaw/README.md

 * `npm run lint:css` scans every stylesheet to ensure no remote fonts or imports slip in.
 * `npm test` runs the lightweight DOM harness plus optional headless-browser checks.
 Set `PUPPETEER_EXECUTABLE_PATH` (or `CHROMIUM_PATH`) to point at a local Chromium binary to enable keyboard flow and axe-core accessibility assertions.
+Copy a portable Chromium build onto the offline workstation and point the environment variable at its executable.
 * `npm run check` chains the linters and tests.
+* `npm run ci` replicates the continuous-integration workflow (checks + packaging without regenerating the archive if validation fails).

 ### Packaging for distribution